ni3x/aniyomi-extensions/README.md

 # ![app icon](./.github/readme-images/app-icon.png)Aniyomi Extensions
 Aniyomi is a free and open source manga reader for Android 6.0 and above.

 This repository contains the available extension catalogues for the [Aniyomi](https://github.com/aniyomiorg/aniyomi) fork.
+Torrent support is only available in [Dantotsu](https://github.com/rebelonion/Dantotsu), [Kuukiyomi (discontinued)](https://github.com/LuftVerbot/kuukiyomi), and [Animetail2](https://github.com/Dark25/Animetail2).

 # Usage